 There are three reasons:

-- By training multiple muscle groups at once, it makes your workout more efficient, potentially reducing the amount of time you need to spend at the gym or freeing up more time to spend on cardiovascular and flexibility training.
+- Training multiple muscle groups at once, makes your workout more efficient, potentially reducing the amount of time you need to spend at the gym or freeing up more time to spend on cardiovascular and flexibility training.

-- It raises your heart rate more and burns more calories overall, since all of those big muscle groups needs lots of energy to do their work.
+- It raises your heart rate more and burns more calories overall since all of those big muscle groups need lots of energy to do their work.